rohan843/cybersecurity-notes/README.md

 It is a model that helps inform how organizations consider risk when setting up systems and security policies.

 **Confidentiality**: Only authorized users can access specific assets or data.
-For e.g., strict access controls.
+For e.g., strict access controls and access provisioning on a need-to-know basis.

 **Integrity**: Data is correct, authentic and reliable.
 For e.g., encryption to protect data from tampering.